Who Gets What and Why

 Shapley and Scarf showed that for any preferences that patients and their surgeons might have regarding which kidneys they would like, there was always a way to find a set of cyclical trades they called “top trading cycles” with the property that no group of patients and donors could go off on their own and find a cycle of trades that they liked better.

-I was able to show that top trading cycles made it possible to organize a clearing house in such a way as to guarantee to patients and their surgeons that it was safe for them to be completely candid in revealing this kind of information.
+I was able to show that top trading cycles made it possible to organize a clearinghouse in such a way as to guarantee to patients and their surgeons that it was safe for them to be completely candid in revealing this kind of information.

 Nowadays, the directors of transplant centers have become strategic players, and the biggest challenge is designing exchange clearinghouses in a way that makes it safe for hospitals to enroll all their patient-donor pairs, not just the ones that are hardest to match.
 At the moment, some hospitals are hanging onto their easy-to-match pairs so they can do their exchanges in-house.